Hit the ball twice: Unusual dismissal

+This method of dismissal is the second rarest after timed out, recorded on 23 occasions in first-class cricket and twice in List A cricket.

-An example of the dismissal occurred in 1906 when John King, playing for Leicestershire against Surrey at The Oval tried to score a run after playing the ball twice to avoid getting bowled.
+The last incident of the dismissal in English cricket occurred in 1906 when John King, playing for Leicestershire against Surrey at The Oval tried to score a run after playing the ball twice to avoid getting bowled.
 Had he not tried to score a run, he would not have been out.
-Based on the history of the game, this method of dismissal is the second rarest after timed out, recorded merely on twenty-one occasions, although in modern times timed out has become more common.

-One relatively recent example of a batsman being out "Hit the ball twice" was Kurt Wilkinson's dismissal when playing for Barbados against Rest of Leeward Islands in the 2002–03 Red Stripe Bowl.
+Kurt Wilkinson was dismissed in this manner when playing for Barbados against Rest of Leeward Islands in the 2002–03 Red Stripe Bowl.
 The dismissal was controversial as there was doubt as to whether Wilkinson had "wilfully" struck the ball twice as required under the relevant law of cricket.

+The only occurrence of this dismissal in international cricket was when Malta's Fanyan Mughal got out against Romania in the 2023 Men's Continental Cup on 20 August 2023.
+Mughal missed a pull shot, causing the ball to hit him and land nearby on the ground.
+He then knocked the ball away with his bat — moving it away from the wicket-keeper, who was running in to collect the ball in order to attempt a run-out of the non-striker who was well out of his crease.
+Because of this, Romania appealed and Mughal was given out by the umpires.